christophj/replicating/posts/Cochrane_Dog_Bark.md

 $b_r$ and $b_d$ are the regression coefficients we estimated before, $\phi$ is the dividend-yield autocorrelation.

-Also, the Cambpell-Shiller (1988) linearization gives us an approximate identity for log returns subject to dividend growth and price-dividend ratios:
+Also, the Campbell-Shiller (1988) linearization gives us an approximate identity for log returns subject to dividend growth and price-dividend ratios:

 $$ r_{t+1} \approx \rho (p_{t+1} - d_{t+1}) + \Delta d_{t+1} - (p_t - d_t) $$